yidas/codeigniter-model/README.md

 CONFIGURATION
 -------------

 After installation, `\BaseModel` class is ready to use.

-Simply, you could create a model to extend the `BaseModel`:
+Simply, you could create a model to extend the `BaseModel` directly:

 ```php
 class Post_model extends BaseModel